kourosh7/openldap-server-on-docker/README.md

 # openldap-server-on-docker
-This is good for quick tests and will use: https://github.com/osixia/docker-openldap
+## This is good for quick tests and will use: https://github.com/osixia/docker-openldap

-1. Create an EC2 instance (Ubunutu) on AWS with the right networking (i.e. your security group should allow incoming tcp traffic on the ldap port 389)
+1. Create an EC2 instance (Ubunutu) on AWS with the right networking (i.e. your security group should allow incoming TCP traffic on the ldap port 389)
 2. SSH into the EC2 instance
 3. Install Docker: `curl https://releases.rancher.com/install-docker/28.1.sh | sh`
 4. Run: `docker run -p 389:389 -p 636:636 --name my-openldap-container --detach osixia/openldap:1.5.0`